rcgsheffield/sheffield_hpc/hpc/scheduler/advanced_job_submission_and_control.rst

 .. _preemptable_jobs_bessemer:

+.. _preemptable_jobs_stanage:

-Preemptable jobs on Bessemer
+Preemptable jobs on Bessemer and Stanage
-""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""

 Under certain conditions,
-Slurm on Bessemer allows jobs running in higher-priority Partitions (sets of nodes) to *preempt* jobs in lower-priority Partitions.
+SLURM on Bessemer and Stanage allows jobs running in higher-priority Partitions (sets of nodes) to *preempt* jobs in lower-priority Partitions.
 When a higher priority job *preempts* a lower priority job, the lower priority job is stopped (and by default cancelled) and the higher priority job takes its place.

-Specifically, Slurm allows users to run interactive sessions and batch jobs using idle resources in :ref:`private (research group-owned or dept-owned) nodes <groupnodes_bessemer>`, but these resources will be reclaimed (and the associated jobs preempted) if members of those groups/departments submit jobs that can only start if those resources are repurposed.
+Specifically, SLURM allows users to run interactive sessions and batch jobs using idle resources in :ref:`private (research group-owned or dept-owned) nodes <groupnodes_bessemer>`, but these resources will be reclaimed (and the associated jobs preempted) if members of those groups/departments submit jobs that can only start if those resources are repurposed.

 .. note::
-    Support for preemptable jobs has been enabled on a trial basis and will be disabled if it impacts on priority access by groups / departments to private nodes they have purchased.
+    Support for preemptable jobs has been enabled on Bessemer **only**, on a trial basis and will be disabled if it impacts on priority access by groups / departments to private nodes they have purchased.